 ✭ If the timeline is red in the FoV track, this means that the animation extends beyond the viewing limits set in the Viewing Parameters.
 Just adjust the FoV keyframe to adjust to the transition.

 The Timeline is where the animation happens!

-There are 3 tracks: Pan, Tilt and Field of View.
+There are 4 tracks: Pan, Tilt, Field of View and Projections.
 Each of these parameters can be animated using keyframes.